cansozbir/TextNumberConverterAPI/README.md

 The TextNumberConverterAPI is open-source software licensed under the MIT License.
 Feel free to use, modify, and distribute the code according to the terms of the license.

 # Contact
-For any questions or feedback, please reach out to the project maintainers at cansozbirdev@gmail.com
+For any questions or feedback, please reach out to the project maintainer at cansozbirdev@gmail.com